alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 </section>

 Once a DNS Forwarding Ruleset is attached to the Vnet, the way the resolution is working is very similar to the Azure private DNS zone workflow:
-1. The VM send the DNS query to the configured DNS server (Azure-provided) just correspond to the **168.63.129.16** ip address
+1. The VM send the DNS query to the configured DNS server (Azure-provided) which correspond to the **168.63.129.16** ip address
 2. The virtual DNS service looks if a forwarding rule associated to the requested domain exists
-3. If it exists, it send the query to the next hop ip address to pursue the resolution
+3. If it exists, it send the query to the next hop ip address defined on the forwarding to pursue the resolution

 Now, that we've presented the service and its components, we can imagine several design and implementation depending on our requirements.